jupyter/jupyter_client/docs/messaging.rst

 The client sends a shutdown request to the kernel, and once it receives the reply message (which is otherwise empty), it can assume that the kernel has completed shutdown safely.
-The request can be sent on either the `control` or `shell` channels.
+The request is sent on the `control` channel.

 Upon their own shutdown, client applications will typically execute a last minute sanity check and forcefully terminate any kernel that is still alive, to